Hepatitis C Basics

 Living with HIV and Hepatitis C

 If you have HIV and hepatitis C, you may be at greater risk for liver inflammation and scarring.
-There are things you can do to stay healthy, such as getting routine follow ups with your doctor, taking all HIV medications as prescribed, and getting treated for hepatitis C.
+There are things you can do to stay healthy, such as getting routine follow-ups with your doctor, taking all HIV medications as prescribed and getting treated for hepatitis C.

 HIV Medications and Hepatitis C

-Talk to your doctor about all medications you're taking because HIV medications may need to be adjusted for people who have hepatitis C.
+Talk to your doctor about all medications you're taking because HIV medications may need to be adjusted for people who have hepatitis C. Adhering to your HIV treatment can raise CD4 levels, improve immune function, and prevent liver-related complications from hepatitis C.

 Add us on Line and stay in touch.